Upgrading Redis and RedisCluster

 Upgrade of standalone setup

-For upgrading the standalone setup of Redis, first we need to identify the current version of it and that can be done via combination of kubectl
+For upgrading the standalone setup of Redis, first we need to identify the current version of it and that can be done via combination of kubectl and redis-server command.

-Now let’s say the new version, we want to migrate is 7.0.5
+Now let’s say the new version, we want to migrate is 7.0.5.
+In that case, we can simply use helm upgrade command to upgrade the redis cluster.

 Once the upgrade strategy is completed, we can verify the redis pod status by executing: